agude/agude.github.io/_posts/2018-10-15-my_academic_bully.md

   owed it to myself and others.
 image: /files/my-academic-bully/the_dunce_by_harold_copping.jpg
 image_alt: >
-  A painting by Harold Dunce shows a boy in a suite sitting alone on a bench.
+  A painting, 'The Dunce', by Harold Copping from 1886 shows a boy in a suite sitting alone on a bench.
 He is surrounded by books, and he holds one in his right hand loosely as if about to drop it.
 He hangs his head in sorrow or shame.
+categories:
-categories: career-advice
+  - career-advice
 ---

 {% capture file_dir %}/files/my-academic-bully/{% endcapture %}